RedSeaFox/voice_friend/README.md

 The list of all modules and packages required for the correct operation of the program is contained in the file `requirements.txt `.

-The offline library **vosk** is used for speech recognition (https://alphacephei.com/vosk /) and its models (https://alphacephei.com/vosk/models ) *vosk-model-small-en-us-0.15* and *vosk-model-small-ru-0.22*.
+The offline library [vosk](https://alphacephei.com/vosk/) is used for speech recognition  and its [models](https://alphacephei.com/vosk/models):  *vosk-model-small-en-us-0.15* and *vosk-model-small-ru-0.22*.
 In the first release, the program works with Russian and English.
 You can add your own language.
 To do this, you need to:
 1. Download the lightweight language model  [from here](https://alphacephei.com/vosk/models ) and unpack it into the program folder